po1sigala/live/01-Class-Content/01-HTML-Git-CSS-dev/01-Activities/21-Evr_Git-Guide/README.md

 * Let's set the local Git default branch to `main`.

+* Historically, the most common name for the main body of a codebase has been `master`.
+However, `main` has been gaining in popularity.
+In fact, GitHub now uses `main` as the default name for its repositories&mdash;as do the projects in this course.

+* To stay in sync with GitHub, we need to change our local Git configuration to use `main` as the default branch.

 * **Important:** If you have previously configured Git, you do not need to repeat this step!

-* GitHub changed the default branch from `master` to `main`.
-To stay in sync with GitHub, you need to change our local Git configuration to use `main` as the default branch.

-* If you are using **macOS**, you must have Git version 2.28 or later installed.
+* If you have a version of git 2.28 or older, you need to upgrade.

+#### For Windows

 * To check the version you have installed, enter this command in the terminal: